-This year, the Council will also carry enhanced public engagement of the accounts, with the objective of further increasing the public and stakeholder understanding of the Council's finances.
-This will take the form of a series of Financial Surgeries, welcoming the public to review our accounts and financial records and present questions to the Council's Finance Officers.
-Demonstrating Thanet District Council is an open, transparent and efficient organisation.
+This year, the Council also carried out enhanced public engagement of the accounts, with the objective of further increasing the public and stakeholder understanding of the Council's finances.
+This took the form of a series of Financial Surgeries, welcoming the public to review our accounts and financial records and present questions to the Council's Finance Officers, demonstrating Thanet District Council is an open, transparent and efficient organisation.

-Tim Willis,
+Tim Willis